Sam Brown (military officer): Under Secretary of Veterans Affairs for Memorial Affairs

+U.S. Department of Veterans Affairs Under Secretary Samuel B. Brown meets with Federated States of Micronesia Secretary of Foreign Affairs Ricky F. Cantero and delegation members in Palikir, August 2026.

+In August 2026, Brown traveled to Pohnpei, Federated States of Micronesia, to participate in the Micronesian Islands Forum, where he met with regional leaders and veterans who had served in the U.S. military.
+During the visit, he met with FSM President Wesley Simina, attended a memorial ceremony honoring Micronesian citizens killed while serving in the U.S. Armed Forces, and toured Pohnpei State Hospital.
+Brown also announced that the VA was developing a proposal to extend certain health care reimbursements, telehealth services, mail-order pharmaceuticals, and beneficiary travel assistance to eligible service-connected veterans in the Freely Associated States, subject to agreements with the respective governments and other regulatory and operational requirements.

+VA Under Secretary for Memorial Affairs Sam Brown works alongside National Cemetery Administration employees during a cemetery field visit in 2025.

+On September 4, 2026, Brown delivered the keynote address at the dedication of Elko National Cemetery in Elko, Nevada.
+The cemetery became the 158th national cemetery operated by the VA and the first VA national cemetery in Nevada.
+Built as part of the National Cemetery Administration's Rural Initiative, it is intended to serve more than 3,700 veterans and eligible family members living within 75 miles of Elko.
+In his remarks, Brown described the cemetery as the eighth constructed under the Rural Initiative and emphasized the program's goal of improving burial access for veterans in rural areas.

 Nonprofit activity

 Brown followed his 2022 campaign for U.S. Senate by becoming the chairman of the Nevada Faith and Freedom Coalition, a political non-profit organization.
 The state chapter's efforts focused on "combating human trafficking, advocating for meaningful criminal justice reform, and supporting the devastated communities recovering from the COVID-19 shutdowns."

 Personal life

 Brown is a member of the Cherokee Nation.

 In May 2009, Brown married Amy Larsen, an Army first lieutenant from South Dakota and critical care dietitian who worked in the Department of Defense Burn Center at Brooke Army Medical Center in San Antonio.

 Brown and his family have lived in Reno, Nevada, since 2018 and are active members at their church, Calvary Chapel Reno-Sparks.